Biggin Hill in Kent is a very famous fighter station and on November 2nd, 1939, one of its resident Squadrons

 major role in the Battle of Britain during World War Two.|

 The last 'International Air Fair' was held at Biggin Hill in 2010.
 A new format of an Open House Air Day at Biggin Hill Airport replaced this event in 2011.
-There will be a special event at Biggin Hill on 14th June 2014 called 'Festival of Flight'.
+Biggin Hill 'Festival of Flight' took place in 2014 and will do so again in 2015.

 Provisional Participating aircraft at Biggin Hill Festival of Flight: